 \textbf{\textit{WSI Defects and Variations}} Certain aspects of the slide scanning process can introduce unfavorable irregularities and variations \cite{kanwal2022devil}.
-A major source of defects is out-of-focus regions in a generated WSI.
-These areas are often caused by glass slide artifacts, such as air bubbles and tissue folds, which interfere with selection of focus points for a slide \cite{Ghaznavi_2012,228}.
-These out-of-focus regions degrade WSI quality and are detrimental to the performance of CAD tools developed with these WSIs and present concerns for performance when deployed in the field and causing high false-positive errors \cite{334, 373}.
-Additionally, as WSIs are scanned in strips or tiles, any misalignment between tiles can introduce striping/stitching errors in the final image \cite{Cross_2018}.
-A further source of error may appear during tissue-background segmentation where the scanner may misidentify some tissue regions as background, potentially missing crucial tissue areas on the glass slide from being digitized \cite{133}.
+A major source of defects is out-of-focus regions in a generated WSI; often caused by glass slide artifacts, such as air bubbles and tissue folds, which interfere with selection of focus points for a slide \cite{Ghaznavi_2012,228}.
+Out-of-focus regions degrade WSI quality and are detrimental to the performance of CAD tools developed with these WSIs, presenting concerns for performance with studies showing high false-positive errors \cite{334, 373}.
+Additionally, as WSIs are scanned in strips or tiles, any misalignment between sections can introduce striping/stitching errors in the final image \cite{Cross_2018}.
+Another source of error may appear during tissue-background segmentation where the scanner may misidentify some tissue regions as background, potentially missing crucial tissue areas on the glass slide from being digitized \cite{133}.

-Beyond these general sources of error, scanners from different vendors may introduce their own colour variations to WSIs due to variation in sensor design and calibration \cite{Zarella_2018}.
-As different pathology centres may use different scanner models, this factor can be a significant source of colour, and therefore strain, variation in a cross-laboratory WSI dataset.
-These additional sources of error and variation add additional layers of complexity to the WSI processing workflow, and must be kept in mind during slide selection and dataset curation for CAD tool development and deployment.
+Variations in staining refers to differences in colour and contrast of the tissue structures in the final WSI occurring due to differences in the staining process, staining chemicals, and tissue state.
+Variations in colour can lead to difficulty in generalizing CAD tools to WSIs from different labs, institutions, and settings \cite{48,190}.
+Even identical staining techniques can yield different WSIs due to scanner differences in sensor design, light source and calibration \cite{Zarella_2018, Duenweg_2023_wsi_scanning}, creating challenges for cross-laboratory dataset generation.
+These additional sources of variation add layers of complexity to the WSI processing workflow, and must be kept in mind during slide selection and dataset curation for CAD tool development and deployment.

-\textbf{\textit{Addressing Irregularities and Variations}} Much work has gone into identifying areas of irregularities within WSIs, including most notably blur and tissue fold detection \cite{228,334}.
-Some research has explored automated deep learning tools to identify these irregularities at a more efficient pace than manual inspection \cite{228,334}.
-Further, researchers have created a WSI search engine tool to address the issue of cross-contamination, where a user-identified region is compared with data in a pre-constructed database to identify the most similar WSIs \cite{145}.